Linear-Quadratic Optimal Control in Maximal Coordinates: Introduction

 \section{Introduction}

 Minimal coordinates (also called generalized or ``joint'' coordinates) have historically dominated robotic simulation and control, possibly due to the perception that they lead to greater computational efficiency.
-However, rigid body dynamics in maximal coordinates with Lagrange multipliers can be computed with similar efficiency as unconstrained dynamics in minimal coordinates \cite{baraff_linear-time_1996}, and a substantial body of recent work, for example \cite{bruder_modeling_2019,abraham_model-based_2017,suh_surprising_2020}, has suggested that higher-dimensional linear models may have more descriptive power than minimal models when approximating nonlinear systems.
+However, rigid body dynamics in maximal coordinates with Lagrange multipliers can be computed with similar efficiency as unconstrained dynamics in minimal coordinates \cite{baraff_linear-time_1996, brudigam_linear-time_2020}, and a substantial body of recent work, for example \cite{abraham_model-based_2017,suh_surprising_2020,bevanda_koopman_2021}, has suggested that higher-dimensional linear models may have more descriptive power than minimal models when approximating nonlinear systems.

 Maximal-coordinate models of robotic systems are mathematically expressed as differential-algebraic equations (DAEs) in continuous time or algebraic difference equations (ADEs) in discrete time.
-Unfortunately, the classical derivation of the Linear-Quadratic Regulator (LQR) is not well suited to such systems: If applied naively without explicitly accounting for ``joint'' or ``manifold'' constraints in the dynamics, the maximal-coordinate system will typically be mathematically uncontrollable, even if an equivalent minimal-coordinate realization is controllable.
+Unfortunately, the classical derivation of the linear-quadratic regulator (LQR) is not well suited to such systems: If applied naively without explicitly accounting for ``joint'' or ``manifold'' constraints in the dynamics, the maximal-coordinate system will typically be mathematically uncontrollable, even if an equivalent minimal-coordinate realization is controllable.
 It is important to emphasize that the constraints in maximal-coordinate systems are not artificial state or input constraints that can be controlled by an actuator.
 Rather, they are hard mechanical constraints that are enforced by the physical structure.
 Such constraints always arise when using maximal coordinates, but they can also arise in minimal-coordinate settings, for example, for structures with closed-kinematic loops, during contact with the environment, or in nonholonomic settings.

-Some extensions of LQR to DAEs have been developed \cite{bender_linear-quadratic_1987,kunkel_linear_1997}, but the derivation of an LQR feedback law for discrete-time maximal-coordinate systems with explicit linear equality constraints presented in this paper has---to the best of our knowledge---not been studied previously.
-The novel contributions of this paper are: \begin{itemize} \item The derivation of an LQR feedback control law for max-imal-coordinate systems with explicit linear constraints in the dynamics. \item An experimental comparison of the basins of attraction of time-invariant LQR feedback laws for systems described in minimal and maximal coordinates. \item An experimental comparison of trajectory tracking performance with time-varying LQR in minimal and maximal coordinates. \end{itemize}